-Like most non-invasive treatments, most people will need two treatments of SculpSure to achieve the best results.
+Like most non-invasive treatments, most patients require two treatments of SculpSure to achieve desired results.
 Each treatment takes 25 minutes, and patients experience absolutely zero downtime afterward.
-Non-invasive treatments like SculpSure or CoolSculpting do not provide immediate results because it relies on your body to process and filter out the damaged fat cells which take several weeks.
-Typically it takes about 12 weeks for you to see full results.
+Non-invasive treatments like SculpSure or CoolSculpting do not provide immediate results because it relies on the body to process and filter out the damaged fat cells, which can take several weeks.
+It typically takes about 12 weeks to see full results.

 Unlike cryolipolysis, SculpSure leaves patients with only slight tenderness rather than the intense pain patients can experience as a result of cryolipolysis.
 Patients have not experienced PAH as a result of SculpSure.
-If you are looking into a non-invasive fat reduction treatment, and there are many to choose from, consider all of the pros and cons of each procedure and read reviews to see what others are saying about it.
+Patients seeking a non-invasive fat reduction treatment should consider all of the pros and cons of each procedure and read patient reviews.

 What Can I Do if I Have Been Affected by PAH?

-If you already have PAH, know that it can be corrected.
+Those who have developed PAH can have it corrected.
 Smartlipo is a great option to correct the effects of PAH.
 Smartlipo is a laser-assisted liposuction procedure, known as laser lipolysis.
 It is performed under local anesthesia using a laser to melt the fat while simultaneously tightening the skin.
 Once the fat is melted, suction is applied to manually remove the fat from the area.
-While we understand the thought of having to have another procedure to fix what a previous procedure left you with isn’t what you had planned for, you can be confident to know that once you have Smartlipo, the problem will be resolved.

-It is recommend that if you suspect you have PAH that you return to your treating facility for evaluation.
+If you suspect you have PAH, WIFH recommends you return to your surgeon to be evaluated.
 If it is confirmed, they may be able to make contact with the manufacturer on your behalf for resolution.